ToxicGLaDOS/FloppyMidiLang/README.md

 +00:00:00:050
 ```
 ## Calling the script:
-Lets say we want to create a song where a quarter note is half a second long and the space between notes is 50 milliseconds and we have a text file containing our input note data called input.txt and we want to create an output file name output.txt.
+Lets say we want to create a song where a quarter note is half a second long, the space between notes is 50 milliseconds, we have a text file containing our input note data called input.txt, we want to create an output file name output.txt and our device is named "SparkFun Pro Micro MIDI 1".
 We would call our script like so:

-note-lang.py 500 50 input.txt output.txt
+note-lang.py "SparkFun Pro Micro MIDI 1" 500 50 input.txt output.txt